 We hope this will be useful to the kind of explorers and pioneers Alexander had in mind – and anyone else who is curious about the Alexander Technique.

-At some point you may decide to have a lesson with an Alexander Technique teacher yourself, perhaps to address a specific issue you’re concerned about.
+At some point you may decide to have a few lessons with an Alexander Technique teacher yourself, perhaps to address a specific issue you’re concerned about.

 The Alexander Technique itself is really all about experimenting with new ideas to see what is helpful, and what is not.
 This approach to learning the Technique is such an experiment.